Here are our top five tips for writing effective school website copy.

 4. Choose your keywords

-Despite the ever-evolving Google algorithms, keyword targeting is still one of the best strategies for search engine optimisation (SEO).
+Despite the ever-evolving Google algorithms, keyword targeting is still one of the best strategies for search engine optimization (SEO).
 Using well-chosen and researched keywords in your headings and body content is an easy way to drive more traffic to your school website.
 But, how do you know if you've chosen the right ones?
 Head over to our previous post to learn more.

 5. Use clear call to actions

 If your website goal is to drive visitors to take a particular action then you'll need to craft the perfect call to action (CTA).
-CTAs can be presented in a number of different ways, but the most common formats include; buttons, text links, social sharing and form submissions.
+CTAs can be presented in a number of different ways, but the most common formats include; buttons, text links, social sharing, and form submissions.
 When creating a CTA, your goal is to be as clear and direct as possible.

 For example, let's take a look at an effective CTA for online enrolments:

 Do: "Enrol Now"